LukasBoril/Rest_api_springBoot_tutorial/readme/database-bootstrap.md

-# Master: Create the Initial Project Setup
+# Database-Bootstrap: Add a record to the database

 [Go to database-bootstrap branch](https://github.zhaw.ch/bacn/ase2-spring-boot-hellorest/tree/database-bootstrap)